-3. Zones C-1, C-2, C-3, and MXD
+- 3. Zone C-1, C-2, C-3, and MXD - a.

-a.
 Yard Setbacks.
-Outdoor dining, exterior furniture, or pedestrian circulation areas may be provided in the front and side yard setbacks, if such setbacks are provided to meet the landscaping requirement, for up to 25 percent of the required 15 percent net area landscaping.
+Outdoor dining, exterior furniture, or pedestrian circulation areas may be provided in the front and side yard setbacks, if such setbacks are provided to meet the landscaping requirement, for up to 25 percent of the required 15 percent net area landscaping. - b.
+Awnings - Use of awnings.
+As part of the building articulation, awnings with or without a sign may be used at entrances, windows, bays or along building frontages or façades, subject to the requirements of Subsection F.3.d.vi.(G).(ii) (Awning Sign). - ii.

-b.
-Awnings.

-- Use of Awnings.
-As part of the building articulation, awnings with or without a sign may be used at entrances, windows, bays, or along building frontages or façades, subject to the requirements of Subsection G.6.g.ii (Awning Sign). - ii.
 Multiple awnings belonging to a single commercial business shall be the same color and style. - iii.
-Awnings shall not utilize glossy material or be internally illuminated.
+Awnings shall not utilize glossy material or be internally illuminated. - iv.

-iv.
 Awnings shall be maintained in good repair.
-For the purposes of this Subsection, good repair shall be defined as not torn or ripped.

-c.
-Walls and Fences.
+For the purposes of this Subsection, good repair shall be defined as not torn or ripped. - c.
+Walls and Fences. - Materials.

-- i.
-Materials.
 Walls shall be constructed of brick, stucco, or split-faced concrete block with a cap.
 Fences shall be constructed of wood, simulated wood, brick, stone, and/or wrought iron. - ii.
 Prohibited Fences.
-Chain-link, barbed and concertina wire fences, electric fences, fences or walls with protruding sharp edges, or other fences and walls designed for or likely to cause harm to persons, are prohibited, except as otherwise provided below. - iii.
-Special Purpose Fences.
-Chain link fences are permitted only when used to secure undeveloped lots, construction sites, or for special events authorized by a special event permit, pursuant to Chapter 22.188 (Special Events Permit).
+Chain-link, barbed and concertina wire fences, electric fences, fences or walls with protruding sharp edges, or other fences and walls designed for or likely to cause harm to persons, are prohibited, except as otherwise provided below.

-d.
-Setbacks.